What We Actually Looked For

 Senior Dog Context

-For dogs with existing joint issues, bed quality is one of the highest-impact single purchases you can make, and a hands-free leash for low-impact daily walks is the second.
+For dogs with existing joint issues, bed quality is one of the highest-impact single purchases you can make.
+A 7-inch foam platform that doesn't compress under their weight is the difference between a senior dog rising stiff every morning and one who actually rests overnight.
 See our piece on what actually worked for a senior lab's joint pain for the full stack that matters.

 aBuy on Amazon→